Geometry Utilities (mathutils.geometry)

 planes (list[

-]) – List of planes (4D vectors).epsilon_coplanar (float) – Epsilon value for interpreting plane pairs as co-plannar.
+mathutils.Vector]) – List of planes (4D vectors).epsilon_coplanar (float) – Epsilon value for interpreting plane pairs as co-planar.

 epsilon_isect (float) – Epsilon value for intersection.

-Two lists, once containing the 3D coordinates inside the planes, another containing the plane indices used.
+Two lists, one containing the 3D coordinates inside the planes, another containing the plane indices used.

 tuple[list[